nutjob-laboratories/merk/README.txt

   - Uses any WAV file as the notification sound, and can be set in the GUI
 - Very configurable, without having to manually edit a configuration file
     - Control application behavior, logging, features, and more!
-    - Over 120 different settings can be changed, allowing you to customize **MERK** to look and function _exactly_ the way you want it to look and function.
+    - Over 130 different settings can be changed, allowing you to customize **MERK** to look and function _exactly_ the way you want it to look and function.
     - Almost all settings can be changed in the settings dialog without a restart.
 Have fun testing different options!
     - Configuration data is stored in JSON
- -  Extensive commandline options
+ -  Extensive command-line options
     - Set defaults and settings
     - Connect to one or multiple servers automatically on start-up
     - Almost everything about how **MERK** starts up can be customized